A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Findings per Knowledge Area ( )

 Five universities (\RU, \UL, \UU, \UvA, and \VU) have signature courses that include the term \ReqEng\ (RE) in the course name.
 Among the other universities, \TUe has a highly related course called \SSpe.
 Out of these six courses, four are taught to undergraduate students, and two (\UU, \UvA) are offered to graduate students.

-The left part of \autoref{fig:topics-re-arch} presents the generated word cloud, showing that, in addition to the obvious term `requirement', highly prevalent topics refer to the fact that `techniques' are being taught (as opposed, e.g., to algorithms or theories), the `specification' phase, the focus on `software' as well as on `systems'.
+The first column of \autoref{tab:top-words-1} presents the most frequent terms and shows that, in addition to the obvious term `requirement', highly prevalent topics refer to the fact that `techniques' are being taught (as opposed, e.g., to algorithms or theories), the `specification' phase, the focus on `software' as well as on `systems'.
 The words `user' and `need' highlight the importance of considering the perspective of the actual users of the system, and the fact that these have needs, rather than ready-made requirements.
 Other interesting terms are `elicitation' and `diagram', classical phases and techniques that are taught in these courses.